munikarmanish/kmeans/README.md

 ## Usage

 First of all, you need to have a data file.
-A sample data file `data.txt` is included in this repo.
-It contains 100 two-dimensional Cartesian points with 10 Gaussian clusters.
-The data can be visualized at `data.pdf`.
+A sample data file `demo/data.txt` is included in this repo.

-Now you can run and test the two clustering algorithms.
-The sample result is shown in `result.pdf`.

-### Standard k-means

 For running the program on the sample dataset, run:

     python3 test_kmeans.py --verbose

-To use your own datasets and change various clustering paramters, see help text.
+To test bisecting k-means, use your own datasets, and change various clustering paramters, see help text.

     python3 test_kmeans.py --help

-### Bisecting k-means

-Bisecting k-means internally uses the standard k-means with k=2.

-For running the program on the sample dataset, run:

-    python3 test_bisecting.py --verbose

-To use your own datasets and change various clustering paramters, see help text.

-    python3 test_bisecting.py --help

 ## Author